GraysonMMartin/GraysonMMartin.github.io/_projects/cs1840_project.md

 ---

-## 1 Introduction
+## Introduction
 Throughout the field of reinforcement learning, there is significant demand for creating strategies to learn an optimal policy that can achieve a desired reward across changing environments.
 Furthermore, it is essential that such a policy can *understand* the changes in these environments and act accordingly.
 After all, many environments in the real world are non‑stationary, with varying conditions in weather and terrain acting on agents, for example.
 Adaptive policies are also suitable for long‑term success because of their higher levels of robustness.
 In use cases from search‑and‑rescue operations to industrial inspections, such adaptability can be critical.

 Our project aims to solve this problem of understanding changing environments through teaching a quadruped to react to an obstacle moving towards it with a random angle and velocity.
 Quadrupedal robots such as Boston Dynamics' Spot and ANYbotics' ANYmal are particularly advantageous for undertaking such a project for three reasons.
 First, there is extensive literature on reinforcement learning for quadruped locomotion, which means that we can iterate on different implementations of RL strategies in order to solve new problems.
 Specifically, while quadrupedal jumping may be well studied, our project aims to understand how an agent can react to random timing and position.
 Second, simulations of quadruped movement are both high‑dimensional and visually easy to comprehend, making it clear what the agent has learned once the training process is complete.
 Third, there is a strong basis for quadruped simulation and translation to real‑world situations where changing environments may be at play; a desire to understand environments motivated our decision to work on this project.

 To tackle the particular scenario of jumping over a moving obstacle, we consider several RL techniques.
 We begin with Proximal Policy Optimization (PPO) as the foundational approach, and subsequently integrate curriculum learning strategies into the training process to systematically optimize the quadruped's ability to master this (perhaps surprisingly) complex task.
 Curriculum learning breaks this task down into sub‑problems, such that the quadruped first learns how to jump, and once it has mastered that skill, learns how to jump over a moving obstacle.

-The remainder of the paper is structured as follows: Sections 2 and 3 detail the existing theory and literature that are pertinent to the experiments we carried out in this report; Section 4 details the modified MDP for our desired problem setting and task of jumping over dynamic obstacles.
-Sections 5 and 6 detail the selected approaches to solving this problem based on the pre‑existing literature.
-Finally, in Section 7 we detail the simulated results we observed and evaluate the learned behavior’s performance for various approaches.

 ---

-## 2 Preliminaries
+## Preliminaries
 Proximal Policy Optimization (PPO) is a policy‑gradient method that improves upon previous methods in the literature through its relative ease of implementation—requiring just first‑order optimization—and greater robustness relative to optimization techniques such as Trust Region Policy Optimization (TRPO) {% cite schulman2017proximalpolicyoptimizationalgorithms %}.
-While the objective function maximized by TRPO is the expectation of the product of the advantage and a probability ratio measuring the change between the new and old policy at an update, PPO’s objective function **clips** the probability ratio in this surrogate objective in order to prevent the policy from making unstable updates while simultaneously continuing to allow for exploration.
+While the objective function maximized by TRPO is the expectation of the product of the advantage and a probability ratio measuring the change between the new and old policy at an update, PPO’s objective function clips the probability ratio in this surrogate objective in order to prevent the policy from making unstable updates while simultaneously continuing to allow for exploration.
 Clipping also avoids having to constrain the KL divergence, making the process computationally simpler and enabling policy updates over multiple epochs.
 PPO’s simplicity and stability make it a commonplace strategy for finding the optimal policy in RL, which is why we use it as a baseline from which we search for possible improvements, namely curriculum learning methods.

 ---

-## 3 Literature Review
+## Literature Review
 Atanassov, Ding, Kober, Havoutis, and Santina use curriculum learning to stratify the problem of quadrupedal jumping into different sub‑tasks, in order to demonstrate that reference trajectories of mastered jumping are not necessary for learning the optimal policy in this scenario {% cite atanassov2024curriculumbasedreinforcementlearningquadrupedal %}.
 This increases the adaptability of such a policy, because it is learned by the robot on its own, enabling it to generalize better to unseen real‑world scenarios.
 Another important component of achieving the optimal policy is reward shaping, which Kim, Kwon, Kim, Lee, and Oh tackle in a stage‑wise fashion in the context of a humanoid backflip {% cite kim2024stagewiserewardshapingacrobatic %}.
 By developing customized reward and cost definitions for each element of a successful backflip, a complex maneuver like this is segmented into an intuitive fashion that translates well to real‑world dynamics.

 ---

-## 4 Problem Formulation
+## Problem Formulation
 We utilize a Markov Decision Process (MDP) as the underlying sequential decision‑making model for our RL problem.
 The MDP is described as a tuple
 $$
 \mathcal{M} = (\mathcal{S}, \mathcal{A}, r, P, \rho, \gamma)